freakout42/macrocalc/docs/index.md

 mc was a professional commercial product, sold a couple hundred times for AIX, UnixWare, SCO, Coherent and Interactive during the 1990-2005 years - now going open-source under the "Simplified BSD License".

+## BUILD

+mc was born in 1992 on Coherent (16-bit 286 Unix-Clone) - there was no networking and a 64k (kilobyte!) address-room.
+So no automake.
+The portability lies in a flexible Makefile and a portability-layer (like apaches portable runtime).
+This layer lives in arx/. mc is an os-independent ansi-c source and lives in mc/.

+Building mc needs a ansi-C environment with curses-lib, lex and yacc (ncurses, flex and bison for GNU-systems).
+Run "./configure" followed by "make".
+All programs are built into ./dist/arx and can run without sudo-installation directly from the build-driectory.
+To start the spreadsheet simply:

+  dist/arx/bin/321